 VCU Sanger Hall includes academic and administrative offices and laboratory facilities for the School of Medicine, centrally scheduled classrooms and lecture halls, offices and support services of Technology Services, VCUCard, and the Office of Environmental Health and Safety.
 For more information, click here.

-The VCU School of Engineering occupies nearly 300,000 sq ft. of space located in two Monroe Park Campus buildings.
+The VCU College of Engineering occupies nearly 300,000 sq ft. of space located in two Monroe Park Campus buildings.
 West Hall, completed in 1998 at a cost of $42 million, houses the C. Kenneth and Dianne Harris Wright Virginia Microelectronics Center and a full service engineering machine shop featuring a 3D rapid prototyping service center spanning 147,000 sq ft.
 After an ambitious $67 million campaign, the school added the 120,000 sq ft.
 East Hall in 2008 and the Institute for Engineering and Medicine the following year.
 For more information, click here.

 VCU School of Pharmacy is at the scientific forefront in pharmacy, pharmaceutics and medicinal chemistry education and research.
 As pharmacy’s role in team-based health care continues to evolve, the school's location within the VCU Medical Center offers students and faculty tremendous opportunities for inter-professional collaboration.
 For more information, click here.

 Dr. Vigneshwar Kasirajan’s (Chairman, Department of Surgery and Professor and Chair of the Division of Cardiothroacic Surgery) laboratory is involved in studies to benefit the heart surgery and the heart transplant patient.
 A shortage of donor hearts for transplantation severely limits the use of cardiac allotransplantation as a cure for end stage heart failure.
 The lab studies ways to use hearts from donors that otherwise were considered unusable in order to expand the donor pool.
 For more information, click here.